Randy Hultgren: LGBT rights

 Hultgren opposed same-sex marriage.
-He voted in favor of the Defense of Marriage Act.
+He voted to uphold the Defense of Marriage Act.
 In 2015, Hultgren cosponsored a resolution to amend the Constitution to ban same-sex marriage.

 Basic research

 Hultgren was described by the American Physical Society as an "outspoken advocate for basic scientific research and STEM education."
 According to NBC Chicago, "the conservative Republican has carved a reputation as a pro-science, pro-STEM education supporter."

 Hultgren went on record to note that "The U.S. research system is unique.
 We’ve found an incredibly powerful combination, wedding education and research by incorporating universities, user facilities and Department of Energy resources.
 But this system is only as stable our commitment to it, which is why sustained and predictable research funding is crucial."

 Along with then United States Senator Mark Udall (D-CO), Hultgren was awarded the George Brown Science Technology Engineering Leadership award by the Science, Technology, Engineering Working Group, a coalition of pro-science groups including The American Association for the Advancement of Science, the American Institute of Physics, and ASME.

-In October 2012 Hultgren was a recipient of the Champion of Science Award by the Science Coalition, a nonprofit advocacy group composed of the 50 leading research universities in the United States.
+In October 2012, Hultgren was a recipient of the Champion of Science Award by the Science Coalition, a nonprofit advocacy group composed of the 50 leading research universities in the United States.
 The award was presented by Fermilab Director Pier Oddone and University of Illinois President Robert Easter along with University of Chicago President Robert Zimmer, who said, "Congressman Hultgren provides a strong voice for science in Congress."

 Hultgren introduced the American Super Computing Leadership Act (H.R.
-2495; 113th Congress) into the House on June 25, 2013.
+2495; 113th Congress) in the House on June 25, 2013.
 The bill would require the United States Department of Energy to improve and increase its use of high-end computers, especially exascale computing, through an organized research program.